 Fixed vs adjustable rate mortgage

-Understand the tradeoff between payment predictability and rate flexibility before choosing a loan structure.
+Understand the tradeoff between stable principal-and-interest payments and possible short-term rate advantages before choosing a loan structure.

 Fixed-rate mortgage